 Michael has a strong family history of HCM.
 His father was diagnosed with it, his paternal aunt had HCM (and went on to have a heart transplant), and her son (Michael’s cousin) also has this condition.
 Michael was diagnosed with hypertrophic cardiomyopathy (HCM) when he was 12 years old.
 His diagnosis came after his younger brother (age 10 at the time) was diagnosed during a routine checkup.
 This younger brother, only a few short years after his diagnosis, passed away on the playground at the age of 13 from a cardiac arrest.

 Michael’s diagnosis was considered a less severe case so he did not have many restrictions.
 Until age 40 he was able to participate in numerous sports, bodybuilding, weightlifting and he coached wrestling.
 However, these years were not without their hiccups.
-His freshman year of high school, about 5 years after his brother passed away, Michael was wrestling and had a tight chest and could not keep up with his teammates.
+His freshman year of high school, about 5 before his brother passed away, Michael was wrestling and had a tight chest and could not keep up with his teammates.
 When his parents took him to a cardiologist, they were told there was nothing they could do for Michael.
 Despite training harder than anybody in his team, he recalls fading at the end of every match and couldn’t keep up.
 All of the doctors he visited in those younger years said that they couldn’t help him and to just return to life as usual.

 Years later, Michael became a patient at one of HCMA’s recognized Centers of Excellence.
 He received an ICD in 2005 and eventually a myectomy in 2007.
 For a period of time, Michael had been receiving numerous, but appropriate, shocks from his ICD.
 Had he not had his ICD, he was told he could have died.
 Currently, he is managing his HCM and, with medication changes, he hasn’t been shocked by his defibrillator in over 4 years.